guiman/recruiter/README.md

 It will behave the same way as the normal search but with the improvement that results will be cached into a redis server.

+## Running tests gotchats
+When running tests, please make sure redis-server is running and accessible through default setup in localhost.
+Test related to caching results will try to use it.

+Also remember that if you are planning on using caching strategies, redis also needs to be running.

 ## Contributing